section-engineering-education/engineering-education/content/articles/image-watermarking-with-opencv-python/index.md

     alt: OpenCV Example image
 ---

-Watermarks play an important part in businesses and online content credit making.
-They provide the author of digital artifacts rights or credits, preventing the content from being stolen or duplicated without the owner's permission.
-They could be as a distinctive and one-of-a-kind logo, signature, or stamp.
+Watermarking plays an important role in todays businesses and online content credit making.
+The authors and compnay owners are provided with digital artifacts rights or credits, preventing their content from being stolen or duplicated without their consent.
+Watermarks can be as a distinctive and one-of-a-kind logo, signature, or stamps.
 Making these watermarks using Photoshop or manually requires more effort and time.
 We made this easier than ever using OpenCV with Python to automate watermarking multiple images.
 <!--more-->
 We will cover as much as possible in this article to make the reader understand OpenCV, a python library used in the automation of image watermarking and in many other real-life scenarios.